Adam Becker: Career

-In 2014, while employed at the Public Library of Science, Becker was a lead developer in a project that produced Rich Citations, which were an extensive expansion to the capabilities of digital cross-referencing across the PLOS platform..
+In 2014, while employed at the Public Library of Science (PLOS), Becker was a lead developer in a project that produced Rich Citations, which were an extensive expansion to the capabilities of digital cross-referencing across the PLOS platform.

 In 2018, after publishing What Is Real?, Becker was appointed as a visiting scholar at the Office for History of Science and Technology at the University of California, Berkeley.
 In 2020 he accepted a position as a visiting researcher in the Department of Logic and Philosophy of Science, at University of California, Irvine.

 Becker has also been a member of the California Quantum Interpretation Network, "a research collaboration among faculty and staff at multiple UC campuses and other universities across California, focusing on the interpretation of quantum physics."

-Becker's second book, More Everything Forever, takes a step away from the controversy of his first book, What Is Real?, and instead explores the relationship between science and the consumer tech industry that has evolved and been promulgated across the world from the Silicon Valley of California.
-The New York Times called it "smart and wonderfully readable".
+Becker's second book, published in 2025, More Everything Forever, subtitled "AI Overlords, Space Empires, and Silicon Valley's Crusade to Control the Fate of Humanity", examines the relationship between science and the consumer technology industry that has developed and spread globally from California's Silicon Valley.
+In her review for The New York Times, Jennifer Szalai called the book "smart and wonderfully readable".